Let’s redefine standards for a wider audience!

 Could that even become an aesthetic feature for other people?

-See-eat-through is an elegant tableware set for ordinary use that also enables visually impaired people to perceive better the table objects and their actions.
+See-eat-through is an elegant tableware set for ordinary use that also enables visually impaired people to perceive the table objects and their functions more clearly.

 To also see the plate, glass, carafe and the research of See-eat-through, visit http://www.aurorebrard.com/see-eat-through/